Safe in the Lungau Mountains – Hiking Rules

 Wandern ©Wanderevent 24h Trophy/gipfelfieber

-There are countless farmed alpine pastures and meadows in Salzburger Lungau.
-They are pure nature, treasured vacation destinations and important economic areas.
-This irreplaceable cultural landscape can only be maintained and freely accessible in the future if animals continue to be herded and the alpine pastures are managed across the board, which is why we rely on good cooperation on Austria's alpine pastures and meadows.
+There are countless farmed alpine pastures and meadows in the Salzburg Lungau region.
+They are wonderful natural landscapes, appreciated vacation destinations, and – not least – important economic areas.
+This irreplaceable cultural landscape can only be maintained and kept freely accessible in the future if animals continue to be herded and the alpine pastures to be farmed area-wide, which is why we rely on good cooperation on Austria's alpine pastures and meadows.

 • Precise planning based on tour descriptions and maps.
 Information from alpine clubs and local experts, such as hut keepers, can be a decisive help.

 • Do not leave marked paths.
 Take great care when walking on steep grassy slopes, especially when wet (risk of slipping).
-Crossing steep snowfields or glaciers is particularly dangerous.
+The crossing of steep snowfields or glaciers is particularly dangerous.

 • If an accident occurs, keep calm.
-If you are unable to help yourself, try to get help by using your cell phone, shouting, signaling with lights or waving large items of clothing.
-An injured person is usually at the
+If you are unable to provide help, try to get help by using your cell phone, shouting, signaling with lights, or waving large items of clothing.
+An injured person is usually to be left at the place of accident, but must never be left alone.

 • Preserve flora and fauna.
-Take waste with you into the valley
+Take waste with you down into the valley.

-• Pay attention to correct behavior when dealing with grazing animals!
+• Pay attention to correct behavior when encountering grazing animals!

 • Do not feed the animals, keep a safe distance!